 If you want to have the best of both worlds, then what you really need is the best portable air conditioner in the market.
 Portable air conditioners work better and faster than fans while still keeping the electric bills to a bare minimum.

-Best Portable Air Conditioner in 2017
+Best Portable Air Conditioner – Our Top Picks

 - Cooling Capacity